0xMrNobody/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 - Share confidential data over the home network or within home perimeter and not over public WiFi, unless using a VPN.
 (Tunnel back to home network preferred)

 - Ensure that the recipients of the data are trusted and adhere to security policies.

-> [!EXAMPLE]
->
-> You would like to work on your taxes in the comfort of a coffee shop.
->
-> It would be optimal to have the tax documents already on your device or on a password protected drive when you arrive.
-This prevents you from needing to download a copy of your tax documents over an untrusted public wifi connection.
->
-> When you get home, you can use that same drive or your local network to transfer the documents to another device.
-You can also safely upload and submit your documents to tax prep software from any device on your trusted home network.
->
-> Again, the goal to avoid sending any sensitive info over a network that you can't verify or trust to be safe.

 ### Additional Operational Controls